 The engineering challenges that flying cars face are numerous.
 The most formidable obstacle to why flying cars are not in the air now is the limitations of the current lithium-ion battery technology.

 Carmakers have concluded that traditional combustion engines are noisy and damage the environment.
-Substituting a conventional combustion engine for an electric one can help eliminate harmful emissions, and extensive training normally needed to keep noise pollution low.
+Substituting a conventional combustion engine for an electric one can help eliminate harmful emissions, and extensive training is normally needed to keep noise pollution low.
 These two characteristics of electric engines can keep community opposition to a minimum.
 The prospect of introducing airport-level noise to residential areas by implementing traditional combustion engines would be more than enough to scrap the flying car project.

 That said, current battery technology is not up to par with what the flying carmakers want to achieve.
 The issue with batteries is that they are too heavy and store less energy than required, limiting load capacity and the range of flying vehicles.
 Another problem with battery technology is slow charging, reducing the potential daily revenue if companies introduce flying cars for commercial use, such as air taxis.

-The design of flying cars is also a hindrance, as flying carmakers are designing their vehicles trying to capitalize on the best characteristics of a helicopter and an airplane.
+The design of flying cars is also a hindrance, as flying carmakers are designing their vehicles to capitalize on the best characteristics of a helicopter and an airplane.
 This design allows for vertical takeoff, just like a helicopter.
-However, the drawback is that helicopter blades do not provide enough lift, compared to airplane wings, resulting in a more energy-inefficient vehicle.
+However, the drawback is that helicopter blades do not provide enough lift compared to airplane wings, resulting in a more energy-inefficient vehicle.